AndreiD/Flask-Easy-Template/README.md

 - a supervisord.conf [supervisor is used to monitor the web application and restart it, also starts the app in case you restart your server]
 - a simple nginx.conf
+- after you go into production, uncomment the settings from run.py for the best performance

 Your Feedback is appreciated :)